Jenn Hanna: 2016 Scotties run

 After taking another season off, Hanna returned to competitive curling for the 2015–16 curling season, this time with Letendre as the team's alternate, Brit O'Neill at third and Karen Sagle at the second.
 Hanna qualified for her first provincial championship in four years, by winning the B-side of the last chance East qualifier for the 2016 Ontario Scotties Tournament of Hearts.
 The team shocked the curling world by winning the event, having to defeat their club mates, the World #1 ranked Rachel Homan rink in the final.
 At the 2016 Scotties Tournament of Hearts, the rink would again post a 6-5 record, however this time it would not be enough to make the playoffs.
 On March 7, 2016, Hanna again announced she would be stepping back from the game, citing a desire to focus on her work and family.

 Post 2016 Scotties-run

-While Hanna is currently not curling competitively, she skips a team in the Ottawa Curling Club's cash league with teammates Lee Merklinger (second for Team Sherry Middaugh), Lynn Kreviazuk (second for Team Allison Flaxey) and David Mathers (second for Team Glenn Howard).
+While Hanna is currently not curling competitively, she plays on a team in the Ottawa Curling Club's cash league with teammates Lee Merklinger (former second for Team Sherry Middaugh), Lynn Kreviazuk (second for Team Carly Howard) and David Mathers (second for Team Glenn Howard).